-- 1. the median amount negotiated with In-Network Providers for Emergency Care services furnished; - 2. the amount for the Emergency Care service calculated using the same method the Plan generally uses to determine payments for Out-of-Network services but substituting the In-Network cost-sharing provisions for the Out-of-Network cost sharing provisions; or - 3. the amount that would be paid under Medicare for the Emergency Care service.
+- 1. the median amount negotiated with In-Network Providers for Emergency Care services furnished; - the amount for the Emergency Care service calculated using the same method the Plan generally uses to determine payments for Out-of-Network services but substituting the In-Network cost-sharing provisions for the Out-of-Network cost sharing provisions; or - 3. the amount that would be paid under Medicare for the Emergency Care service.

-Each of these three amounts is calculated excluding any In-Network Copayment Amount or Co-Share Amount imposed with respect to the Participant.
+Each of these three amounts is calculated excluding any Co-Share Amount imposed with respect to the Participant.